Working can be great for your mental health. It can boost your self-esteem, give you a sense of achievement and help you find friendship and support.

 Employers also have a duty under common law to take reasonable care to ensure the health and safety of their employees.
 You can find out more about an employer's responsibilities at work on the HSE website.

 The HSE have developed The Management Standards which describe the main causes of work-related stress and how they can be effectively managed within an organisation.
+You can explore these main causes of work stress in this download:

 You can find more information about what causes stress and what you can do to feel better in the Stress section.